 The Organization capitalizes significant purchases and maintenance of property and equipment as well as investments in its intellectual property, which are all expected to be utilized over more than one fiscal year.
 Capitalized expenses are stated on the basis of cost and donated items are recorded at their current estimated fair market value at date of donation.
 Depreciation is computed using the double declining balance method over the estimated useful lives of the assets.

 Income Taxes

-The Company is currently transitioning to a C Corp, which are responsible for its own income taxes.
+The Company is taxable as a C Corp.

 NOTE 2 - CASH AND CASH EQUIVALENTS

 Cash and Cash Equivalents